webqit/webflo/README.md

 ### Step Functions and Workflows

 Whether routing in the `/client`, `/worker`, or `/server` directory above, nested URLs follow the concept of Step Functions!
-These are parent-child layout of handlers that model an URL strucuture.
+These are parent-child layout of handlers that model your application's URL structure.

 ```shell
 server